longtownhistory/longtownhistory.github.io/_oralhistories/kristen.md

 when we came here, you told us about it.
 And I remember you took us to the house when I was really little.
 But, you didn’t tell us that much about it, I didn’t feel like.
 I mean, well I don’t know.
 Are we still talking about freedom?
-Kennedy Johnson: Yeah!
+Kennedi Johnson: Yeah!
 Yeah.
 Participant: I’ve lost contact with this house, because the people are new.
 A little older.
 I think I met more of them trying to do this than [????].
 Another time I’d come and didn’t know who was who, because we didn’t even hear of these people. [??????????] pick up on history, that’s what you’re trying to do.
 Pick up on history.
 Rowan Smothers: Oh Cleo, Cleo was one of the first persons that, uh, found out about my discovery.
 About James Clemens.
 Her family owned the house which at that time was the [name]’s house.
-Kennedy Johnson: Okay.
+Kennedi Johnson: Okay.
 Rowan Smothers : And their family had bought it in about 1909, 1910, something about….
 Participant: 1895 [???].
 Kristen: They have it…